-How does title to a deceased's assets pass to the heirs and successors?
+24 How does title to a deceased's assets pass to the heirs and successors?
 What are the rules for administration of the

 In principle, if a person dies intestate, his or her estate automatically and directly passes to heirs upon the commencement of the inheritance and, if there are two or more heirs, they will co-own the deceased's assets.
-However, a divisible claim such as a monetary claim (eg, a bank deposit), will not be co-owned, but will be automatically divided among those heirs.
+However, a divisible claim such as a monetary claim, will not be co-owned, but will be automatically divided among those heirs.
+In this respect, the Supreme Court of Japan decided on 19 December 2016 that the court precedent which had treated bank deposits as divisible claims should be revoked and that bank deposits are not treated as divisible claims.
 If a person dies testate, his or her estate will be passed to his or her heirs, testamentary donees and recipient legal entities in accordance with his or her will.
 For the process of the division and the rules for administration of the estate, refer to question 23.